-Submissions for the 2026 Paul Wender Best Paper in the Journal of Clinical Psychiatry are now open!
+Submissions for the 2026 Paul Wender Best Paper in The Journal of Clinical Psychiatry are now closed.

 The American Society of Clinical Psychopharmacology (ASCP) presents the Paul Wender Best Paper in The Journal of Clinical Psychiatry Award to a recipient who has been published in the past year (January 2025 to present date) for The Journal of Clinical Psychiatry.